-Clearway Energy, Inc. consolidates the results of Clearway Energy LLC through its controlling interest, with CEG's interest shown as noncontrolling interest in the financial statements.
-The holders of Clearway Energy, Inc.'s outstanding shares of Class A and Class C common stock are entitled to dividends as declared.
+The Company consolidates the results of Clearway Energy LLC through its controlling interest, with CEG's interest shown as noncontrolling interest in the financial statements.
+The holders of the Company's outstanding shares of Class A and Class C common stock are entitled to dividends as declared.
 CEG receives its distributions from Clearway Energy LLC through its ownership of Clearway Energy LLC Class B and Class D units.

-As a result of the Class C common stock issuance under the ATM Programs of Clearway Energy, Inc. during the nine months ended September 30, 2020, Clearway Energy, Inc. owns 57.58% of the economic interests of Clearway Energy LLC, with CEG retaining 42.42% of the economic interests of Clearway Energy LLC as of September 30, 2020.
+As a result of the Class C common stock issuance under the ATM Programs during the nine months ended September 30, 2020, the Company owns 57.58% of the economic interests of Clearway Energy LLC, with CEG retaining 42.42% of the economic interests of Clearway Energy LLC as of September 30, 2020.
+For further discussion, see Note 9, Changes in Capital Structure.